Nimra0Ashraf/AI-Career-Empowerment-Certification./README.md

 # AI-Career-Empowerment-Certification.
-Had got the certifificate of AI Careere Empowerment.
+Had got the certifificate of AI Career Empowerment.